Feystray/Browser-Sync-Play/README.md

    });
    ```
 If you pasting it first time, it will not allow you.
 Type `allow pasting` and press enter.
 Then you paste this code.

-** Caution: If you are the admin to play the video leave the mode(line 1) as it is.
-But if you are client change the mode to something else suppose "client". **
+***Caution: If you are the admin to play the video leave the mode(line 1) as it is.
+But if you are client, change the mode to something else suppose "client".***

 5. After pressing `Enter` it will ask for the server ip address.
 Enter the ip address and press sumbit.
 6. After doing it on all the clients.
 Enjoy watching the video as sync.